A Cosmological Uncertainty Relation and Late-Universe Acceleration: Conclusions

 \section{Conclusions}

-In summary, we proposed a non-zero cosmological commutation relation between the scale factor and its rate of expansion $[\hat a,\hat{\dot a}]=-i\beta\hat a^{2}[1+(\hat a/a_0)^{n}]$.
-We derived its cosmological consequences across the full range of~$n$.
-The modified Friedmann equation~\eqref{eq:modfried} results in three additional terms: a constant shift that renormalizes $\Lambda$, and two power-law terms with equations of state $w_1 = -1 - n/3$ and $w_2 = -1 - 2n/3$ whose behavior is determined by the sign and magnitude of~$n$.
-For $n < -2$ the same deformation produces a classical bounce at $a_{\mathrm{bounce}} = a_0[-2/(n+2)]^{1/n}$, with $n = -4$ giving rise to a bounce that coincides with the NC crossover scale $a_0$.
-For $n > 0$ the NC correction grows with~$a$, producing a classical maximum scale factor $a_{\mathrm{turn}}$ in the radiation epoch and effective dark energy with $w_{\mathrm{eff}} > -1$ at late times, with all observable signatures confined to measurements of~$H(z)$.
+In summary, we proposed a non-zero cosmological commutation relation between the scale factor and its rate of expansion, $[\hat a, \hat{\dot a}] = -i\beta\hat a^{2}[1 + (\hat a/a_{0})^{n}]$, and derived its cosmological consequences across the full range of~$n$.
+The modified Friedmann equation~\eqref{eq:modfried} produces three additional terms: a constant shift that renormalises $\Lambda$, and two power-law terms with equations of state $w_{1} = -1 - n/3$ and $w_{2} = -1 - 2n/3$ whose behavior is determined by the sign and magnitude of~$n$.
+For $n < -2$ the same deformation produces a classical bounce at $a_{\mathrm{bounce}} = a_{0}[-2/(n+2)]^{1/n}$, with $n = -4$ giving rise to a bounce that coincides with the NC crossover scale $a_{0}$.
+For $n > 0$ the NC correction grows with~$a$, producing a classical maximum scale factor $a_{\mathrm{turn}}$ and an effective dark energy with $w_{\mathrm{eff}} > -1$ at late times, with all observable signatures confined to measurements of~$H(z)$.

 Quantum gravity is conventionally expected to appear at the Planck scale and decouple from observable physics elsewhere.
-The model studied here suggests an alternative: a quantum kinematic structure whose deformation parameter is set not by a fixed fundamental length but by the horizon -- the Planck regime is the special case of an early universe whose horizon was Planckian, while the cosmological regime corresponds to the horizon size today.
+The model studied here suggests an alternative: a quantum kinematic structure whose deformation parameter is set not by a fixed fundamental length but by the horizon --- the Planck regime is the special case of an early universe whose horizon was Planckian, while the cosmological regime corresponds to the horizon size today.
 If $H(z)$ deviates from $\Lambda$CDM in the power-law form predicted by Eq.~\eqref{eq:Hz_general}, it may be a measurement of the deformation parameter at the cosmological horizon.
-In this picture, the accelerated expansion of the late universe may be the macroscopic imprint of this irreducible quantum uncertainty in simultaneously knowing the size and expansion rate of the universe.
+In this picture, the accelerated expansion of the late universe may be the macroscopic imprint of an irreducible quantum uncertainty in simultaneously knowing the size and expansion rate of the universe.